Zynh0722/dungeon-world/src/pages/classes/thief.md

 When you use trap expert you always get +1 hold, even on a 6-.
 ### Wealth and Taste

-When you make a show of flashing around your most valuable possession, choose someone present.
+When you **make a show of flashing around your most valuable possession**, choose someone present.
 They will do anything they can to obtain your item or one like it.
 ### Shoot First

 You’re never caught by surprise.
 When an enemy would get the drop on you, you get to act first instead.